downshift-js/downshift/README.md

 Optional properties:

-* `disabled`: If this is set to true, then all of the `getInputProps` event handlers will be disabled.
-The input element won't focus when clicked, the `inputValue` won't change when a key is pressed, and the input won't reset `onBlur`.
-Essentially, the entire functionality of the input element will need to be re-created.
+* `disabled`: If this is set to true, then no event handlers will be returned from `getInputProps` and a `disabled` prop will be returned (effectively disabling the input).

 #### `getLabelProps`